Adopting a Newborn from the Hospital

 You likely won’t receive a birth certificate while in the birth mother’s state.
 That’s because the birth mother will complete birth certificate forms while still in the hospital, which will be sent to the state.
 Once your adoption process is finalized, it may take a bit of time for you to get your baby’s new amended birth certificate showing you as parents.

-Resources on Adopting a Newborn from the Hospital
+Resources for Adopting a Newborn

 Newborn Care Course for Adopting Parents